PEAL requirements since 25 February 2024 · old-label stock period ended 25 February 2026

 IAMenu digital menu + Super Chef AI

-• Dish descriptions carry the specific source (almond, prawn, tahini...)
+• Reviewed descriptions can record the specific source (almond, prawn, tahini...)

 • Guests filter the menu by allergen themselves on their own phone